 Wisp is a D2C telehealth platform geared at women’s health needs.
 No review of Wisp would be complete without noting that you can access it for health care services with a computer, phone, or tablet.
 So, wherever you are, you can get a virtual visit from a real doctor and get the meds you need.
 Plus, Hello Wisp works as a monthly subscription service, so you don’t have to remember to refill your prescriptions.

 To start, you’ll take a two-minute online form to provide basic health information.
-The Wisp system is HIPAA-compliant – you can trust it to keep your personal info private.
+The Wisp system is HIPAA-compliant so you can trust it to keep your personal data private.
 The form will ask you questions about your health history, symptoms, and lifestyle habits.
 You’ll want to answer these questions as honestly and accurately as possible, so the doctor can give you the best possible diagnosis and treatment.
 Thankfully, clicking a few buttons online is a lot less embarrassing than actually talking in person with someone about your… you know.

 Next, you’ll need to verify your identity with a state or federally-issued ID.
 This step keeps imposters out to make sure that you’re the only person who can claim your medical records.